fiee/generic_django_project/README.rst

 -------

 This project template itself has no special license.
 Do with it what you want.
 Attribution is appreciated.
 Corrections are welcome.
+I’m not responsible for your failure, damage or loss.

 Since it’s a collection of (modified) snippets from different sources that may have different licenses, it would be impossible to untangle.